pantheon-systems/documentation/source/content/drush-import.md

    <Alert title="Note"  type="info" >

-   If you are moving a Drupal 7 or 8 site and want to upgrade to a Drupal 9 site, use one of the following guides instead:
+   If you are migrating a Drupal 7 or 8 site and want to upgrade to a Drupal 9 site, use one of the following guides instead:

       - Your site is Composer-managed: [Migrate a Composer Managed Drupal 9 Site from Another Platform](/guides/drupal-9-unhosted-composer)